haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/multi-site/ms_over.md

 *   {% glossarytooltip 41aee03b-a5d5-49c2-8839-894090ef4e86 %}Domain{% endglossarytooltip %} names
 *   Categories

-This flexible solution enables one Magento codebase and {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} to administer and display different stores.
+This flexible solution enables one Magento codebase and {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} to administer and display different stores.

 You configure the websites, stores, and store views in the Magento {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
 You use the `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` variables in virtual hosts to start the Magento application using these websites or store views.